Tricuspid valve regurgitation

-Clinical examination classically reveals an elevated jugular venous pressure with dominant c-v-waves and a sharp y-descent, pulsatile hepatomegaly, and a pansystolic (holosystolic) murmur that is heard on praecordial auscultation that becomes louder on inspiration (Carvallo sign) 2-4.
+Clinical examination classically reveals an elevated jugular venous pressure with dominant c-v-waves and a sharp y-descent, pulsatile hepatomegaly, and a pansystolic (holosystolic) murmur that is heard on precordial auscultation that becomes louder on inspiration (Carvallo sign) 2-4.

-Haemodynamic consequences of tricuspid regurgitation only become apparent in severe TR 2,4.
+Hemodynamic consequences of tricuspid regurgitation only become apparent in severe TR 2,4.
 This is because the right atrium is very compliant and is able to accommodate for reasonably large regurgitant volumes 2,4.
 Eventually, as tricuspid regurgitation becomes more severe, the right atrial and venous pressures will eventually increase, leading to the classic signs and symptoms, and there is a decrease in forward cardiac output 2,4.

 In a majority of patients (70-85%), the tricuspid regurgitation is considered 'functional' (or 'secondary'), where it is caused by dilatation of the annulus as a result of increased pulmonary and right ventricular pressures 2-4.
 In the remaining 15–30% of patients, it may be organic (or 'primary') and related to direct involvement of the tricuspid valve 2-4.
-Furthermore, tricuspid regurgitation in isolation is very rare; it is more often found in association other valvular disease, especially mitral valve disease 2.
+Furthermore, tricuspid regurgitation in isolation is very rare; it is more often found in association with other valvular disease, especially mitral valve disease 2.